-The Exchange's Enforcement Department is specifically charged with pursuing disciplinary action against members, persons associated with a member, and persons subject to the Exchange's jurisdiction, in addition to FINRA's departments of Enforcement and Market Regulation.
+The Exchange's Enforcement Department is specifically charged with pursuing disciplinary action against members, persons associated with a member, and persons subject to the Exchange's jurisdiction, in addition to FINRA's Department of Enforcement.

 Similarly, the Exchange proposes to add references to the "Nasdaq Regulation Department" in Nasdaq Current Rule 9120(aa) (definition of the term "Party").
-The Exchange also proposes to add a definition for the term "Party" as used in the Nasdaq Rule 9400 series, 4 and to add references to "FINRA" in Nasdaq Current Rule 9120(aa)(4) to clarify that FINRA falls under the definition of "Party" as used in the Rule 9550 series.
-In addition, the Exchange is adding references to the Nasdaq Regulation Department throughout the Nasdaq Rule 8000 and 9000 series.
-5 These amendments will conform the text of Nasdaq 8000 and 9000 rules with those of Phlx.
+The Exchange also proposes to add a definition for the term "Party" as used in the Nasdaq Rule 9400 series,5 and to add references to "FINRA" in Nasdaq Current Rule 9120(aa)(3) to clarify that FINRA falls under the definition of "Party" as used in the Rule 9550 series.
+In addition, the Exchange is adding references to the Nasdaq Regulation Department